MihailRis/VoxelEngine-Cpp/doc/en/scripting/builtins/libinventory.md

     name: str
 ) -> bool

--- Returns a copy of value of a local property of an item by name or nil. inventory.get_data(
-    -- inventory ID
-    invid: int,
-    -- slot index
-    slot: int,
-    -- property name
-    name: str
-) -> any

--- Sets the value of a local property of an item by name.
--- Nil value removes the property. inventory.set_data(
-    -- inventory ID
-    invid: int,
-    -- slot index
-    slot: int,
-    -- property name
-    name: str
-    -- value
-    value: any
-)

--- Returns a copy of the table of all local item properties. inventory.get_all_data(
-    -- inventory ID
-    invid: int,
-    -- slot index
-    slot: int,
-) -> table

 -- Returns inventory size (slots number).
 -- Throws an exception if there's no inventory having specified ID. inventory.size(invid: int) -> int